Help Center for SaaS

 Verified directly from vendor pricing pages in May 2026, with the actual cost of running each tool at a small SaaS team scale (roughly 10 contributors, one documentation site):

+Pricing for documentation tools can vary significantly, with some platforms starting at low monthly fees while others can exceed $300 per month for comprehensive features.
 The pricing range looks wide but the comparison is misleading.
 A free Docusaurus deployment that costs an engineer half a day per month to maintain costs more than $250 of Mintlify in real terms.
 A $199 Document360 plan that takes two months of sales calls to start costs more than a $250 Mintlify trial that launches the same day.
 Real cost includes time to launch and time to maintain, not just the invoice.

 The shared limitation none of these alternatives solve

 Every tool in this comparison, including Mintlify itself, treats documentation as content.
 You write it, you publish it, you update it manually when something changes.
-The editor is different.
+The visual editor is different.
 The hosting is different.
 The pricing model is different.
 The fundamental assumption is the same.

 For developer documentation that changes via pull request, that assumption works.
 An engineer touches the API, the engineer updates the docs in the same PR, the documentation stays in sync because the same person owns both.
 This is the case where Mintlify is genuinely best in class.

 For product documentation, the assumption breaks.
 The product team ships a UI change on Tuesday.
 The support team finds out from a customer ticket on Friday.
 The screenshots in the help article are now wrong.
 The step-by-step instructions reference a button that has been renamed.
-According to the GitLab DevSecOps Survey, 65% of teams ship weekly or more frequently, but documentation maintenance cycles run on quarterly review cadences if they run at all.
+According to the GitLab DevSecOps Survey, 65% of teams ship weekly or more frequently, but documentation updates run on quarterly review cadences if they run at all.
 The Consortium for Service Innovation's KCS methodology puts knowledge article useful life at roughly six months under normal conditions.
 For weekly shippers, useful life compresses to closer to three months.
 None of the tools in this comparison detect when an article goes stale.
 The detection is done by a customer, by reading a wrong instruction, and submitting a ticket.

 The cost of this is concrete.
 SuperOffice's customer service benchmark research puts self-service deflection at roughly $0.10 per query versus $8-13 for live support.
 Every stale article that fails to deflect a ticket flips a $0.10 interaction into a $10 one.
 A help center with 60-day-old docs at a weekly-shipping SaaS is not deflecting tickets, it is generating them.